griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 ## Toolkit Task

-To use [Griptape Tools](../../griptape-framework/tools/index.md), you can use a [Toolkit Task](../../reference/griptape/tasks/toolkit_task.md).
+To use [Griptape Tools](../../griptape-framework/tools/index.md), use a [Toolkit Task](../../reference/griptape/tasks/toolkit_task.md).
-This Task takes in one or more tools which the LLM will decide to use using Chain of Thought (CoT) reasoning.
+This Task takes in one or more Tools which the LLM will decide to use through Chain of Thought (CoT) reasoning.
 Because this Task uses CoT, it is recommended to only use with very capable models.

 ```python
 from griptape.tasks import ToolkitTask